Welcome, party people, to the biggest bash this side of the bayou! It’s time to get your groove on.

 - Special Passholder Parade Viewing Area: In front of Mel’s Drive-In, right at the start of the parade.

-- Free CityWalk club access for one pass holder and a guest.
+- Free CityWalk club access for one pass holder

 - As noted above, Annual Passholders can sign up for a chance to ride a Mardi Gras float.
 Space is limited and is available on a first come, first served basis.